Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Experiment

 We determined the sample size as follows.
 The overall sample size had to be a multiple of 12 to ensure that the avatar types used in the constant condition were counterbalanced across participants.
-Using G*Power~\cite{Faul-etal2007}, we found that the sensitivity (\textit{t} tests, \textit{Means: Difference between two independent means}, two-tailed test, $\alpha$ = 0.05, power ($1 - \beta$) = 0.80) was \textit{d} = 1.79 for \textit{N} = 12, \textit{d} = 1.20 for \textit{N} = 24, and \textit{d} = 0.96 for \textit{N} = 36.
+Using G*Power~\cite{Faul-etal2007}, with the primary measure defined as the difference in the amount of forgetting from Day 1 to Day 2 between the two groups, we found that the sensitivity (\textit{t} tests, \textit{Means: Difference between two independent means}, two-tailed test, $\alpha$ = 0.05, power ($1 - \beta$) = 0.80) was \textit{d} = 1.79 for \textit{N} = 12, \textit{d} = 1.20 for \textit{N} = 24, and \textit{d} = 0.96 for \textit{N} = 36.
 Further, we reviewed the effect sizes of the multiple-context effect reported in previous studies: \textit{d} = 1.57, 2.16, and 2.13 in the experiments by Smith and Handy~\cite{Smith-Handy2014}, who used the background 2D videos; \textit{d} = 0.81 in the study by Mizuho et al.~\cite{Mizuho-etal2024tvcg1} that employed 360-degree video-based IVEs; and \textit{d} = 1.49 in the study by Mizuho et al.~\cite{Mizuho-etal2024tvcg2} that used self-avatars.
 Based on these effect sizes, we expected a large effect size and determined an appropriate sample size of \textit{N} = 24.
 This sample size was consistent with the previous study using the same experimental design~\cite{Mizuho-etal2024tvcg2}.
 We also reported the statistical power based on the effect sizes because the observed effect sizes could differ from our expectations.

-We randomly assigned participants to each condition while ensuring homogeneity in gender, age, and prior VR experience across groups.
+We manually assigned participants to each condition in a pseudo-random manner, with group-level homogeneity in gender, age, and prior VR experience taken into account.
 Consequently, the constant condition included six males and six females, having an average age of 23.8 (\textit{SD} = 1.47) years and an average VR familiarity score of 2.33 (\textit{SD} = 1.07).
 In contrast, the varied condition included six males and six females, with an average age of 24.7 (\textit{SD} = 3.65) years and an average VR familiarity score of 2.5 (\textit{SD} = 1.00).